 - The sharing of the secret key is safe.

 Disadvantages of the Diffie Hellman Algorithm

 - The algorithm can not be sued for any asymmetric key exchange.

 - Similarly, it can not be used for signing digital signatures.

-- Since it doesn’t authenticate any party in the transmission, the

-	Diffie Hellman key exchange is susceptible to a man-in-the-middle
+- Since it doesn’t authenticate any party in the transmission, the Diffie Hellman key exchange is susceptible to a man-in-the-middle attack.

-	attack.

-	Due to its advantages, the Diffie Hellman key Exchange has proved to be

-	a useful key exchange system.
-While it is really tough for someone

-	snooping the network to decrypt the data and get the keys, it is still

-	possible if the numbers generated are not entirely random.
-Also, the key

-	exchange system makes it possible to do a man in the middle attack, to

-	avoid it, both parties should be very careful at the beginning of the
+The Diffie Hellman key Exchange has proved to be a useful key exchange system due to its advantages.
+While it is really tough for someone snooping the network to decrypt the data and get the keys, it is still possible if the numbers generated are not entirely random.
+Also, the key exchange system makes it possible to do a man in the middle attack; to avoid it, both parties should be very careful at the beginning of the exchange.

-	exchange.